viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Autopatch

-Cybercriminals often target outdated or unpatched software to gain access to networks.
-Keeping endpoints up to date is critical in closing existing vulnerabilities, but planning, monitoring, and reporting on update compliance can take IT resources away from other important tasks.
+Cybercriminals commonly exploit obsolete or unpatched software to infiltrate networks.
+It is essential to maintain current updates to seal security gaps, though the process of planning, tracking, and compliance reporting may divert IT resources from other critical work.

-Available as part of Windows Enterprise E3 and E5, Windows Autopatch automates update management for Windows, drivers, firmware, Microsoft 365, Edge, and Teams apps.
-The service can even manage the upgrade to Windows 11.
-While the service is designed to be simple by default, admins can customize the service to reflect their business organization with Autopatch groups.
-This allows custom content or deployment schedules to be applied to different populations of devices.
+Available as part of Windows Enterprise E3 and E5, Windows Autopatch is the cloud service that helps you protect against evolving threats and vulnerabilities with timely update deployment.
+Windows Autopatch streamlines security, stability and feature updates for Windows Enterprise, enhancing both security and productivity throughout your company.

+The service is built for ease of use and gives IT administrators the option to tailor it to meet the unique needs of their business with Autopatch groups.
+This feature allows you to customize deployments based on needs or critical business processes without extra costs or unplanned disruptions.
+For example, you may decide to delay rollout of updates for the finance team to mitigate risk of disruptions at the end of a quarter.

+From a technical standpoint, the service utilizes Microsoft Intune policies and your current Intune Update rings.
+The services’s use of your rings allows you to take advantage of Windows Autopatch reporting and device readiness without having to redeploy or modify your existing update configurations.
+The deployment of your Intune policies to enrolled tenants and continuously monitoring of those policies by Autopatch means that you can easily identify and resolve any conflicts.

+Comprehensive reporting is available via a summary dashboard displaying quality status and trends, and a reliability report.
+The reliability score is derived from stop error codes observed on managed devices, enabling improved insights about potential impacts of updates on devices.

 From a technical standpoint, Windows Autopatch configures the policies and deployment service of Windows Update for Business to deliver updates, all within Microsoft Intune.<sup>[\[9\]](conclusion.md#footnote9)</sup> The results for IT admins: up-to-date endpoints and detailed reports to demonstrate compliance or help identify issues.
 The goal is to help IT teams be more secure and update more efficiently with less effort.

-There's a lot more to learn about Windows Autopatch:

-- This [Forrester study](https://aka.ms/AutopatchProductivity) commissioned by Microsoft, analyzes the impact of Windows Autopatch on real customers
-- [IT pro blogs](https://aka.ms/MoreAboutAutopatch) provide updates and background on Autopatch features and the future of the service
-- The [Windows Autopatch community](https://aka.ms/AutopatchCommunity) allows IT professionals to get answers to questions from their peers and the Autopatch team
+There’s a lot more to learn about Windows Autopatch: this [Forrester Consulting Total Economic Impact™ Study] (https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW10vlw) commissioned by Microsoft features insights from customers talking about the impact deploying Windows Autopatch has had on their organization.
+You can also find out more about updates to Autopatch features and the future of the service in the regularly published [IT pro blogs](https://aka.ms/MoreAboutAutopatch).
+The [Autopatch Community] (https://aka.ms/AutopatchCommunity) allows IT professionals to get answers to questions from their peers and the Autopatch team.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**